oakhamcommunitytheatre/oct-constitution/README.md

 <a name="a3"/>

-## **ARTICLE III – Artistic Vision**
+## **Article III – Artistic Vision**

 <a name="a3s1"/>

-**Section I –** Both RCT and the events it both supports and organizes will pursue both artistry and entertainment.
+**Section I –** RCT and the events it both supports and organizes will pursue artistry and entertainment.
 RCT&#39;s goal is to explore theatre that has both entertainment value and artistic depth.
 As a student group, RCT has the unique opportunity to explore unconventional and challenging theatrical productions.
 It should always attempt to take advantage of this opportunity.

 <a name="a3s2"/>